Motivation for these Maps

 my hit rate improved

-dramatically!
-However, it still took me significant time to
+the County.
+It took me significant time to

 determine which depots existed along various routes I might be